gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 Some MOSFETs designed for switching loads support logic-level inputs (e.g. +3.3V or +5.0V from either a microcontroller or logic gate) and have built in TVS diodes.
 One such example is the DMN61D8L-7 from Diodes Incorporated.
 As shown in [^dmn61d8l-7-mosfet-internal-schematic], this particular MOSFET package also included a pull-down resistor and ESD limiting resistor in series with the gate.

-{{% img src="dmn61d8l-7-mosfet-internal-schematic.png" width="600" caption="Internal schematics of the DMN61D8L-7 MOSFET from Diodes Incorporated[^bib-dinc-dmn61d8l-ds]." %}}
+{{% figure src="dmn61d8l-7-mosfet-internal-schematic.png" width="600" caption="Internal schematics of the DMN61D8L-7 MOSFET from Diodes Incorporated[^bib-dinc-dmn61d8l-ds]." %}}

 ### Isolated Gate Drives